keephq/keep/docs/docs/021_platform/core/022_providers/02-new-provider.md

 ### Basics

-- BaseProvider is the base class every provider should inherit from
+- BaseProvider is the base class every provider needs to inherit from
 - BaseProvider exposes 4 important functions:
   - `query(self, **kwargs: dict)` which is used to query the provider in steps
   - `notify(self, **kwargs: dict)` which is used to notify via the provider in actions
   - `dispose(self)` which is used to dispose the provider after usage (e.g. close the connection to the DB)
   - `validate_config(self)` which is used to validate the configuration passed to the Provider
+  - `get_alerts(self)` which is used to fetch configured alerts (**not the currently active alerts**)
+  - `deploy_alert(self, alert: dict, alert_id: Optional[str]` which is used to deploy an alert to the provider
+  - `get_alert_schema(self)` which is used to describe the provider's API schema of how to deploy alert
+  - `get_logs(self, limit)` which is used to fetch logs from the provider (currently used by the AI layer to generate more accurate results)
 - Providers must be located in the providers directory
 - Provider directory must start with the provider's unique identifier followed by underscore+provider (e.g. `slack_provider`)
 - Provider file name must start with the provider's unique identifier followed by underscore+provider+.py (e.g. `slack_provider.py`)